umhau/umhau.github.io/readme.md

 ### aesthetic

 * the sidebar looks unbalanced...center it (10% width on each side)
-* on each category page, make all pages in the category do infinite scroll under an `<hr>` line and the current list.
 * category page lists of posts should match the explore page lists

 ### utility